 How about going swimming at about 5 o’clock.
 Won’t that be a good idea?
 Yes.
 I think if you go swimming at five, it will be very nice.
 The heat won’t be there and the water would be just right.
 And immediately after you’re done swimming, for your evening snacks, I can make what you want to eat.”

 Do you know what has happened now?
 It was a conversation where you didn’t have to say no to your child.
-This is a quality conversation and quality time with your child.
+This is a kind of a quality conversation of spending quality time with your child.

 Now think about the alternate scenario, where you say no.